- Wilmington College opened its doors at 4 p.m. Sept. 4, 1947 to 238 students.

 The official kickoff to the annual UNCW men and women’s basketball season is known as Midnight Madness.
 It's a chance for students, faculty, staff and the community to preview the talent of the team and team members.
 There are a variety of entertaining performances including the UNCW dance team, three-point and dunk contest, player introductions, team scrimmages and more. (multimedia)

 This event highlights student involvement opportunities at UNCW and the Wilmington community.
-Local business, religious organizations and community service agencies are incorporated in this event.
+Local businesses, religious organizations and community service agencies are incorporated in this event.
 It is a great opportunity for students to get connected and get involved.

-At the beginning of each academic school year, the incoming freshman will participate in convocation and trek around the school, making Trask Coliseum their last stop.
+At the beginning of each academic school year, the incoming freshmen will participate in convocation and trek around the school, making Trask Coliseum their last stop.
 This Trek also takes place during Midnite Madness, where students gather at the Village Apartments clubhouse and Trek to Trask to kickoff the men’s and women’s basketball season. (multimedia) (video)

 Seahawks from around the world paint the town teal during Homecoming.
 UNCW alumni, friends, fans and families are invited to come back to campus to enjoy alumni reunions, the TEALgate pregame party and the Alumni Homecoming Celebration, take classes and tours, and participate in other spirited events.
 Students enjoy a week of events that include the annual Dub Idol, Port City Step Show, performances and a parade.
 The Homecoming King and Queen are announced at halftime of the men's basketball game and the alumni award winners are recognized.
-(Homecoming video)